Utena - sun catalog

 Saionji is lying on the floor of Wakaba’s room, looking blankly upward through the window toward the sun far above his head.
 Next, the sun appears immediately above Wakaba’s head as she wins in a race—compare Utena’s sports superskills, a sign of Utena’s power.
 The race, and Wakaba’s tennis tricks, are hints of Wakaba’s future.

 The sun seems to represent their true desires.
-Saionji is separated from his desires by distance and a window, which explains why he is so pleasant while staying with Wakaba.
+Saionji is separated from his desires by distance and a glass window, which explains why he is so pleasant while staying with Wakaba.
 Wakaba feels near her desires.
 She is special, and winning the race to her prince.
 It connects to the sun shower that Utena notices later (and of course to the shadow play).
 The sunshower seems to match up with Anthy watering her roses.
 It may remind us that the sun does not rule the day uncontested; water is an agent of illusions.

 Sun high in the sky, among trees.